PacoZG/DevOps-Docker/exercises-part-2/exercise-2.11/README.md

 ```
 $ docker-compose -f docker-compose.dev.yml up
 ```
-With this we can do a interactive development on which we can see the changes on the browser even when we are running the environment with a container
+With this we can do a interactive development on which we can see the changes on the browser even when we are running the environment with a container. it can be open at http://localhost:3000

 # Production environment with nginx